LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - hide some AdvancedSettings for calculated fields
   - use rangeURI for calculated fields to determine type specific expanded row options to show
   - add ProductFeature.CalculatedFields and isCalculatedFieldsEnabled() helper
+  - add experimental feature flag for calculated fields in the Field Editor

 ### version 4.0.5
 *Released*: 17 July 2024